elementor/elementor/docs/core/common/assets/js/api/core/ui-states.md

 | `$e.uiStates.remove()`     | `{String}` *state*                                       | `{void}`  | Remove a state.
 | `$e.uiStates.getCurrent()` | `{String}` *state*                                       | `{string}`| Get the current state value.
 * **Notes**:
-	- Each UI state has its own options & callback for each option.
+	- Each UI state has options and an optional callback for each option ( a callback that will execute each time the state has changed to this value ).
 	- When a UI state is being changed, it:
 		- Adds a CSS class to the scope elements ( `e-ui-state--${ stateID }__${ value }` ) - Slashes are being replaced by hyphens ( e.g. `document/direction-mode` will become `document-direction-mode` ).
 		- Dispatches a custom event to the scope elements ( `e-ui-state:${ stateID }`, e.g. `e-ui-state:document/direction-mode` ) with `oldValue` and `newValue` under `e.detail`.